Sports Journalism Jobs: Jobs and Careers in Sports Broadcasting – Radio, Television and Internet

 Sportscaster is a name generally applied to on-air (or streaming audio/visual) broadcasters, originally applied to sports news reporters.
 Sports announcing has grown up since Harold Arlin described the moment-to-moment action of a Pittsburgh Pirates National League ballgame in 1921.
 Now, announcers are expected to be right on top of the game, and they’re teamed up with color commentators – former players, often, these sportscasters know all the stats and all the gossip to back them up.
 In radio, veteran sportscasters are teamed with rookie co-hosts, opening new doors into the career.
 Sports talk show hosts are another way up for sportscasters who can start a good conversation, get fans involved and think fast.

-Linda Cohn was doing the play-by-play for the Women’s National Basketball Association (WNBA) in 2006 on ESPN and ESPN2, and did ABC’s broadcast of the WNBA All-Star Game and Finals.
+Linda Cohn was doing the play-by-play for the Women’s National Basketball Association (WNBA) on ESPN and ESPN2, and did ABC’s broadcast of the WNBA All-Star Game and Finals.
 Prior to this, she’s done play-by-play announcing of LPGA golf.
 She’s excited: “Basketball, let’s face it, is one of the four major sports!”
 In sports news announcing for over 50 years, the late Jim McKay hoped that he’s helped people take the coverage of sport more seriously.
 “I mean a serious thing rather than just simply hyping sports,” he told Andrew Marchand of the New York Post.
 “In other words, to report the way you would report the news.”